ARROWHEAD HOME INSPECTION

 We are licensed with the state of Minnesota to perform radon testing and radon mitigation.

-Contact us to setup your radon test.
 Have high radon in your home?
 It can be fixed!
-We can install a system to reduce radon levels.
+We can install a radon mitigation system to reduce radon levels.
+Here is how it works.

 What is radon?